Thursday, 3 December 2009

 UPDATE: See the end of this post for another instalment of using up the leftovers - smoked pulled pork pizza.
 This is a teaser photo right below - it's not pork tinga!

-"Cheap Ass Monday" Smoked Pork Picnic Roast.
+This would be an instalment in my using up the leftovers of the "Cheap Ass Monday" Smoked Pork Picnic Roast.
 Although I've been using up the pork, I'm pacing myself on the postings.
 (Pacing=lazy)

 Oh my god.